Soul II Soul

 Soul II Soul are a British musical collective formed in London in 1988.
-They are best known for their two major hits; 1989's UK number five and US number eleven "Keep On Movin'", and its follow-up, the UK number one and US number four "Back to Life".
-They have won two Grammy Awards, and have been nominated for five Brit Awards—twice for Best British Group.
+They are best known for their two major hits: 1989's UK number five and US number eleven "Keep On Movin'", and its follow-up, the UK number one and US number four "Back to Life".
+They have won two Grammy Awards, and have been nominated for five Brit Awards, twice for Best British Group.

 Career

-1988–1989: Beginnings and club classics

-The group initially attracted attention as a sound system some years prior to 1988 run by founder Jazzie B, playing at nights including their own at the Africa Centre, London.
+The group initially attracted attention as a sound system some years prior to 1988, run by founder Jazzie B, playing at nights including their own at the Africa Centre, London.
+Though the venue's capacity was limited to approximately 300 people, weekly attendance often exceeded that number, with crowds gathering outside.
+According to Jazzie B, speaking in an interview featured in What Do You Call It?
+From Grassroots to the Golden Era of UK Rap (2024), the growing popularity of the nights drew increasing attention: “All the controversy that went with it only made it more popular.”

 By 1988, the official lineup was Jazzie B, Caron Wheeler, Nellie Hooper, Simon Law, Doreen Waddell, Rose Windross, Daddae, Aitch B, and Jazzie Q. They released their first single, "Fairplay", with Rose Windross on lead vocals, recorded at the Africa Centre. where the collective hosted a regular Sunday-night residency.
 The song charted at number 63 on the UK Singles Chart, while their follow-up single "Feel Free", which featured Doreen on lead vocals, charted at number 64.

 The weekly club night, having grown ever more popular, moved to the much larger The Fridge Nightclub in Brixton, South London, where it would remain well into the 1990s.
 The collective used the venue to test their musical composites on the dance floor.
 Together with an eclectic mix of “Funki Dredd" – "A happy face, a thumpin' bass, for a lovin' race!" – themed club classics that combined British, Caribbean, African, and African American influences.
 One night in 1988, the residency hosted a personal appearance by the nascent rap group N.W.A. who were briefly in the UK promoting their album Straight Outta Compton.